 - Annual Mobile Service Permit Application

 - Seasonal Mobile Ice Cream Permit Application

 The Department of Health reviews all plans for construction of a new food establishment or the remodeling of an existing establishment to make sure they meets the requirements of the Indiana Food Code.

 Operators should submit plans to the Department of Health prior to obtaining any permits from the Allen County Building Department.
 Failure to do so could result in an immediate Stop Work Order and the assessment of fines.
 Please call (260) 449-7111 to speak with our plan reviewer prior to submitting plans.

 Below is more information on submitting plans for review.

 Fees vary based on the type of permit.
 See the applications for more information.

-Make all checks or money orders payable to the Fort Wayne-Allen County Department of Health.
+Make all checks or money orders payable to the Allen County Department of Health.
 If mailing the application, please include the completed and signed application form along with payment.